Opinion | The stakes at Trump’s trial: Whether GOP will fully denounce political violence

 All this amounts to a really striking claim.
 The underlying suggestion here is that Trump is going to function as the de facto head of a violent insurgency against the U.S. government, or against certain elements of our political order, for the foreseeable future.

-In this telling, the Senate GOP’s failure to hold Trump accountable for inciting the violent insurrection — which he did do, both on the day itself and in the weeks leading up to it — will amount to an emboldening event for that insurgency in the future.
+In this telling, the Senate Republicans’ failure to hold Trump accountable for inciting the violent insurrection — which he did do, both on the day itself and in the weeks leading up to it — will amount to an emboldening event for that insurgency in the future.

-Let’s note that experts in right wing extremism actually do believe that for these groups, Jan.
-6th was a watershed event.
+Let’s note that experts in right-wing extremism actually do believe that for these groups, Jan.
+6 was a watershed event.
 They will continue to view the breaching of the Capitol and the temporary disruption of the conclusion of the election as triumphs, and see the security failures that allowed it as a symptom of U.S. weakness and decadence that tells them to keep up the “revolution.”

 What’s more, aspects of this general analysis have been backed up by U.S. intelligence analysts.
 They have warned of a growing threat from “ideologically motivated violent extremists” angry about the presidential transition, and have also warned that the lie that the election was illegitimate might inspire future attacks.